Top CMS Platforms 2024 (Compared)

 • Pricing: Free to use (self-hosted), $5+/month for hosted plans.

-• Strengths: Flexibility, large plugin ecosystem, ease of use.
+• Strengths: Highly customisable, large plugin ecosystem, ease of use.

 • Weaknesses: Can become complex and slow with too many plugins and add-ons.
 Frequent updates are also required for self-hosted sites.